-Welcome to our first update to our experiment on the best music for plants growth!
-In this article, we’re going to compare the first measurements we took before starting the experiment with the second set of measurements taken one week later.
+Welcome to our first update to our experiment on the best music for plants growth.
+In this article, on Classical and Rock Music for Plant Growth, we’re going to compare the first measurements we took before starting the experiment with the second set of measurements taken one week later.

 Here is a summary of our findings.